xigadee/Microservice/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-## Feedback

-Xigadee is in active development across a number of development projects.
-We welcome feedback and suggestions for future versions of the Framework.
-More importantly, if you are using the libraries and discover a [bug](https://github.com/xigadee/Microservice/issues/new), please let us know so we can fix it.

 <table><tr>
 <td><a href="http://www.hitachiconsulting.com"><img src="docs/hitachi.png" alt="Hitachi Consulting" height="50"/></a></td>